Suv4o/personal-blog-2023/content/2022/04/14/gsap-animation-with-vue3-and-vite.md

 gsap.to(".box", { x: 300, duration: 2 });
 ```

 The first parameter is a target object.
 The target can be Selector text, Variable, Object or even an Array.
 We can technically pass a CSS class or an ID as a string and GSAP can magically find that DOM element.
 But since we use Vue, it is best practice to use template `refs` for that purpose.
-For more about how template `refs` in Vue work please refer to this [link](https://vuejs.org/guide/essentials/template-refs.html).
+For more about how template `refs` in Vue work please refer to this <a href="https://vuejs.org/guide/essentials/template-refs.html" target="_blank" rel="noopener noreferrer">link</a>.

 The second parameter is configuring objects with destination properties that we want to animate along with some special properties such as `duration` or `delay`.